 “If you want to be an emperor, think about your people first.
 If all you have is your own personal grudge, then give up the idea of becoming emperor.”
 (Fell)

 Those who stand at the top must think about the people below them.
 Those who aren’t thinking about the people below them should not stand at the top.
-After all, the authorities come together with the responsibilities…. whether you want it or not.
+After all, authority come together with responsibility…. whether you want it or not.
 He must be aware of that first.